 Benchmark your email performance against your peers and learn how to turn engagement insights into strategies and tactics that improve your email program with our latest State of Email Engagement report.

 This blog post was originally published on August 21, 2019, by Bettina Specht.
-It has been updated on January 14, 2021.
+It was last updated on October 7, 2021.